Temp0jd/CS506-Socioeconomic_Cancer_Analysis_And_Predicion/README.md

 - **Pipeline Integration:** The preprocessing steps, such as encoding categorical features and scaling numerical features, were included in a `Pipeline` to ensure the consistency of transformations during both training and prediction phases.
 - **Model Evaluation:** We used a separate validation set (`X_test` and `y_test`) to evaluate model performance.

+## Preliminary Results
+- **Correlation Analysis**:
+  - Strong positive correlation between poverty rate and cancer deaths.
+  - Moderate negative correlation between higher education rates and cancer deaths.
+- **Data Trends**:
+  - States with higher poverty percentages tend to have higher average deaths per year.
+  - Regions with higher educational attainment show slightly lower cancer mortality rates.
+- **Regression Model**:
+  - The model shows that poverty rate has a significant positive coefficient, indicating a strong association with cancer mortality.
+  - Adjusted R-squared value suggests a moderate fit, indicating potential for further feature refinement.
+  - Residual analysis shows some non-linearity, suggesting possible improvements with polynomial terms or interaction effects.
+- **XGBoost**:
+  - The XGBoost model showed promising results in terms of accuracy and predictive performance.
+  - By incorporating early stopping and tuning hyperparameters such as the number of estimators and the learning rate, we were able to achieve reasonable predictions with minimal overfitting.
+- **Current Issue**:
+  - Feature selection needed to be refined based on correlation findings.
+  - Consider additional socioeconomic or healthcare-related features for deeper insights.

-### Next Steps
+## Next Steps
 - Hyperparameter tuning of the XGBoost model to improve performance using cross-validation.
 - Feature selection to refine the model and potentially enhance prediction accuracy.
 - Further evaluation on the test set to validate generalization ability of the model.

-## Preliminary Results
-- The XGBoost model showed promising results in terms of accuracy and predictive performance.
-By incorporating early stopping and tuning hyperparameters such as the number of estimators and the learning rate, we were able to achieve reasonable predictions with minimal overfitting.